nnyazd92/brocaOS/docs/artifacts/BROCA_CAPABILITY_INTERPLAY.md

 - Reliable continuity and compounding context
   - Broca creates and maintains durable artifacts (reports, maps, indices), then references them to avoid re-discovery and rework.
 A vanilla LLM’s context evaporates with the session.
 - Verifiable and reversible operations
-  - Plans + approvals + tokens + version-control snapshots mean edits are inspectable and reversible.
+  - Plans + approvals + tokens + git snapshots (via terminal) mean edits are inspectable and reversible.
 A vanilla LLM provides suggestions but cannot guarantee a safe, audited execution trail on your machine.
 - Global project awareness
   - project_world_state lets Broca orient before acting, making proposals that reflect the real layout, freshness, and scale of your code/docs.
 A vanilla LLM sees only what you paste.
 - Governance as product quality